cdapio/cdap/cdap-docs/developer-guide/source/getting-started/quick-start.rst

 ============================
 Now that the application is deployed, we can start the real-time processing::

-  $ cdap-cli.sh start flow Wise.WiseFlow
+  $ <path-to-CDAP-SDK>/bin/cdap-cli.sh start flow Wise.WiseFlow
   Successfully started Flow 'WiseFlow' of application 'Wise'

 This starts the Flow named *WiseFlow,* which listens for log events from web servers to analyze them in realtime.
 Another way to start the flow is using ``curl``::

-  $ curl -v -d localhost:10000/v2/apps/Wise/flows/WiseFlow/start
+  $ curl -X POST localhost:10000/v2/apps/Wise/flows/WiseFlow/start; echo

 At any time, you can find out whether the Flow is running::

-  $ cdap-cli.sh get status flow Wise.WiseFlow
+  $ <path-to-CDAP-SDK>/bin/cdap-cli.sh get status flow Wise.WiseFlow
   RUNNING

-  $ curl localhost:10000/v2/apps/Wise/flows/WiseFlow/status
+  $ curl localhost:10000/v2/apps/Wise/flows/WiseFlow/status; echo
   {"status":"RUNNING"}